ryanatkn/react-typescript-closing-the-loop/README.md

 ### Find all references
 ![Find all references](/img/find-all-references.gif?raw=true)

-### Angular's formerly broken loop
+### Angular's language service integration
-~~In Angular, notice how the computer doesn't help with simple typos on the component or template, despite having first-class integration with TypeScript.
-None of the above demos work with Angular templates.~~ Stay tuned.
+It's not currently as complete as the React+TypeScript experience, but Angular has partial language service integration directly in HTML files, linking types between templates and components.
+I don't see any reason why it won't be as good as React's with more time.
 ![Angular 2](/img/angular.gif?raw=true)

 ## Conclusion
+Types make working with frontend code a breeze, once you have good editor integration.
+Today's tools only scratch the surface of what's possible..

-Though imperfect, the TypeScript and React duo provide a wonderful development experience, relative to most alternatives.
+Though imperfect, TypeScript provides a wonderful development experience, relative to most alternatives.
 My hope is that more languages, libraries, and frameworks take seriously the idea that we can and should be able to *close the loop*, because a fully typechecked app is a happy app.
-We all need heroes - not to worship, but for their leadership - and today, for front end web development, React and TypeScript are two of mine.

 ## Additional notes
-Can you do all of this with Flow, the Facebook equivalent of TypeScript?
+Can you do all of this with Flow, the Facebook competitor to TypeScript?
 Maybe!
 I don't know.
-The last time I evaluated Flow was over a year ago, and though it has some useful type features that TypeScript doesn't (like [$diff](https://flow.org/en/docs/types/utilities/)...yet?), the overall development experience, especially editor support and community type definitions,
+The last time I evaluated Flow was years ago, *(edit: see update below)* and though it has some useful type features that TypeScript doesn't (like [$diff](https://flow.org/en/docs/types/utilities/)...yet?), the overall development experience, especially editor support and community type definitions,